 When is the best time to journal?

-Mostly I journal my gratitude in the evening before bed (studies indicate this can improve sleep quality and decrease the time it takes to fall asleep).
+Journaling in the evening before bed can improve sleep quality and decrease the time it takes to fall asleep.
+And, journaling in the morning can set you up for a positive day.
+Pick a time that works best for you.

 How can I bring a gratitude practice to the workplace?

-- Encourage your team to explicitly thank customers and other key stakeholders and report the details back at team meetings.
+- Encourage your team to explicitly thank customers and other key stakeholders.
+Set a customer appreciation challenge and report the details back at team meetings.

-- Create a virtual ‘gratitude wall’, where staff can spontaneously express thanks to other team members.
+- Create a virtual gratitude wall, where staff can express thanks to other team members.

-Forcing people to be grateful doesn’t work.
-Authenticity and leading by example are important, so make sure you come prepared ready to share too.
+Lastly, remember that forcing people to be grateful doesn’t work.
+Authenticity and leading by example are important.
 Repetition is key and cultivating a team culture of gratitude can take time.
 The more we practice feeling grateful, the easier it becomes.

 Thank you for reading and sharing this post.
 I hope it adds value to you and your team.